-This report focuses on solar photovoltaics because of this technology's proven track record for scalability, the beneficial experience that California CCEs have demonstrated with solar, and the existence of a tested model for estimating the local economic impact of solar deployment.
-Geographically, this study focuses on the San Joaquin Valley due to its socioeconomic challenges, status as an area that is disproportionately impacted by poor air quality and other pollution hazards, size, and importance to the statewide economy.
+This report focuses on solar photovoltaics because of this technology's proven track record for scalability, the beneficial experience that California CCEs have had with solar, and the existence of a tested model for estimating the local economic impact of solar deployment.
+Geographically, this study focuses on the San Joaquin Valley due to its importance to the statewide economy, its size, its socioeconomic challenges, and its status as an area that is disproportionately impacted by poor air quality and other pollution hazards.